 Engagement survey confidentiality in 15Five

-• Written responses are always anonymous.
-All written responses, which we call "Dynamic Feedback," are presented anonymously and can only be filtered by a single group type (e.g. by Department).
+- Written responses are always confidential.
+All written responses, which we call "Dynamic Feedback," are presented confidentially and can only be filtered by a single group type (e.g. by Department).
 For Dynamic Feedback comments to be available for a group, at least 3-5 employees from that group must have responded to the engagement survey.
 If the group meets the confidentiality criteria, leaders with results access for that group can read any responses that are received even if we receive fewer than five pieces of Dynamic Feedback.

 Minimum respondent threshold for engagement results